Learn to fly in four easy steps

 - What you can do once you’ve got it: In a nutshell, fly a single-engine, propeller-driven aircraft, with passengers, in conditions where you can see the ground (or, at night, the lights).

 - How much does it cost: Around $10,000 to $12,000 if you train regularly, more if you don’t.
 Costs in rural areas tend be less than urban flight schools.
 Buying into a partnership or club that allows using the aircraft for training can reduce costs further.
-It’s not cheap, but compared to getting some kind of associates degree, it is competitive.
+It’s not cheap, but compared to getting some kind of associates degree, it is competitive and one of the most satisfying accomplishments one can have.

 Now, the details